What are kissing spines?

 Alternatively, it may be that performance horses are more prone to the condition, due to the physical demands placed on them.

 Veterinary literature has suggested that up to 34% of horses (which tend to be over-represented by Thoroughbreds) may show signs of kissing spines on X-rays, but many do not exhibit any clinical signs as a result of them.

 Treatment for kissing spines

-“After the incision we cut through the supraspinous ligament.
+Dr Kold explains: “After the incision, we would cut through the supraspinous ligament.
 Once all muscular and ligamentous attachments are severed down either side, we cut off around half the spinal processes, removing about three inches of bone.
 Next, the ligaments and skin are sutured.
 After the procedure, a void is left, as the bone doesn’t re-grow and a blood clot forms, followed by fibrous tissue.”

-But Orthopaedic expert Svend Kold says that deciding whether or not to operate is not always clear-cut.
+But Dr Kold says that deciding whether or not to operate is not always clear-cut.
 Much depends on the degree of impingement, the individual horse’s tolerance levels and his lifestyle.

 Equine surgeon Bruce Bladon points out that a colleague in Sweden who has operated on a lot of kissing spines cases has more recently had excellent results — without surgery — with horses sent to a rider experienced in equine rehabilitation and re-schooling.

 “This makes sense,” says Bruce.
 “We’re talking about the normal flexibility of the spine, occasionally resulting in the edges of the bones ‘kissing’.
 It’s easy to imagine how a different rider or saddle, or increased muscle tone as a result of physiotherapy and a change in work, might prevent this.